Autoencoding Slow Representations for Semi-supervised Data Efficient Regression: Preliminaries

 \subsection{Contrastive Learning and the Slowness Principle}

-The equivalent in state of the art machine learning that could be considered related is contrastive learning.
 The objective of contrastive learning is to encode observations and place them in a latent space using a metric score that allows to express (dis-)similarity of the observations.
-Contrastive learning has been successfully applied in reinforcement learning~\citep{srinivas2020curl} and most recently for object classification in SimCLR~\citep{chen2020simple,chen2020big}.
+Contrastive learning has been successfully applied in reinforcement learning~\cite{srinivas2020curl} and most recently for object classification in SimCLR~\cite{chen2020simple,chen2020big}.
 These methods use a contrastive loss on augmented versions of the same observation, effectively learning transformation invariant features from images, and show that these representations benefit reinforcement learning and image classification tasks.

-When using the time as the contrastive metric, similar to the slowness principle, we speak about \textit{time-contrastive} learning.
-Time-contrastive learning has been applied successfully to learning view-point-invariant representations for learning from demonstration with a robot~\citep{sermanet2018time}.
-Related to our work, Mobahi et al.~\citep{mobahi2009deep} used the coherence in video material to train a CNN for a variety of specific tasks.
+When using the time as the contrastive metric, similar to the slowness principle, we talk about \textit{time-contrastive} learning.
+Time-contrastive learning has been applied successfully to learning view-point-invariant representations for learning from demonstration with a robot~\cite{sermanet2018time}.
+Similar to our work, in~\cite{mobahi2009deep}, used the coherence in video material to train a Convolutional Neural Network (CNN) for a variety of specific tasks.
 While training two CNNs in parallel with shared parameters, in alternating fashion a labeled pair of images was used to perform a gradient update minimizing training loss followed by selecting two unlabeled images from a large video dataset to minimize a time-contrastive loss based on the $L1$ norm of the representations at each individual layer.
 The experiments showed that supervised tasks can benefit from the additional pseudo-supervisory signal and that features invariant to pose, illumination or clutter can be learned.

-Compared to the work by Mobahi et al.~\citet{mobahi2009deep}, our method is focused on learning task-agnostic representations that encode uncertainty and facilitate data-efficient learning of down-stream tasks.
-These goals are achieved by extending the state of the art $\beta$-VAE by an additional similarity loss term based on the Kullback-Leibler divergence.

-As a comparison in this paper we use the $\beta$-VAE~\citep{higgins2016beta,kingma2013auto} and the temporal difference variational autoencoder (TD-VAE)~\citep{gregor2018temporal}.
-We chose the TD-VAE as it learns representations that include temporal abstraction capabilities, encode an uncertain belief state and is not based on the variational autoencoder.
-The TD-VAE is trained on sequences from a video trying to predict a time step in the future from information that is encoded in a belief code at the current step.
+Compared to ~\cite{mobahi2009deep} where a specific task is learned end-to-end with an additional supervisory signal, the slow methods presented in this paper decouple the unsupervised representation learning step from downstream task learning with the goal of learning task-agnostic representations.